 Nutritional deficiencies from a poor diet weaken your immune system, making it harder for your body and gums to fight infections.

-Causes of gum infection include crooked teeth, cavities, broken fillings, poorly fitted dentures, and orthodontic appliances.
+Gum infection causes include crooked teeth, cavities, broken fillings, poorly fitted dentures, and orthodontic appliances.
 Crooked, misaligned teeth are very common.
 They can make it difficult to clean your teeth and keep them free of plaque.
 Also, cavities in between teeth can cause the accumulation of food debris and plaque between teeth, causing gum disease and periodontal pockets.

-Dental treatments such as orthodontic appliances, poorly fitted bridges, and dentures can cause gum infection.
+Dental treatments such as orthodontic appliances, poorly fitted bridges, and dentures can cause gum infections.
 According to several studies, putting orthodontic appliances on your teeth can cause gum disease because:

-- The food debris and plaque can easily be trapped between the appliance and teeth.
+- Food debris and plaque can easily be trapped between the appliance and teeth.

 - Orthodontic appliances make it harder to clean your teeth.

-Also, poorly fitted prostheses such as dentures and bridges allow the accumulation of food debris and plaque between the gums and prosthesis.
+Also, poorly fitted prostheses such as dentures and bridges allow the accumulation of food debris and plaque between the gums and prostheses.
+Learn more about oral hygiene with braces.

 Gum problems such as inflammation, swelling, and bleeding may occur as a side effect of some medications.
 For example: